dOpensource/dsiprouter/docs/command_line_options.rst

 uninstall                            Uninstalls dSIPRouter
 ===================================  ======================================================================================================

-Refer to :ref:'install options` to get the complete one line version of the command.
+Refer to :ref: 'install options` to get the complete one line version of the command.